 This one is a game changer.

-We already tried the Honey and Epsom Salt face mask, and were pretty impressed.
+We already tried the Honey and Epsom Salt face mask, and we were pretty impressed.
 It was a little goopy, but the results justified the means.
-Now we're continuing the mission with a new mask.
-It's time to introduce you to the Honey and Aloe Mask.
+Now it is time to introduce you to the Honey and Aloe Mask.
 Here are the directions:

 - 1 tablespoons honey